pojntfx/networked-linux-memsync/docs/main.md

 #### Background Pull and Push

-A pre-copy migration system for the managed API is realized in the form of pre-emptive pulls that run asynchronously in the background.
+A pre-copy migration system for the managed API is realized in the form of preemptive pulls that run asynchronously in the background.
 In order to optimize for spatial locality, a pull priority heuristic was introduced; this is used to determine the order in which chunks should be pulled.
-Many applications and other migratable resources commonly access certain parts of their memory first, so if a resources should be accessible locally as quickly as possible (so that reads go to the local cache filled by the pre-emptive pulls, instead of having to wait at least one RTT to fetch it from the remote), knowing this access pattern and fetching these sections first can improve latency and throughput signficantly.
+Many applications and other resources commonly access certain parts of their memory first, so if a resource should be accessible locally as quickly as possible (so that reads go to the local cache filled by the preemptive pulls, instead of having to wait at least one RTT to fetch it from the remote), knowing this access pattern and fetching these sections first can improve latency and throughput significantly.

 And example of this can be data that consists of one or multiple headers followed by raw data.
 If this structure is known, rather than fetching everything linearly in the background, the headers can be fetched first in order to allow for i.e. metadata to be displayed before the rest of the data has been fetched.
-Similarly so, if a file system is being synchronized, and the superblocks of a file system are being stored in a known pattern or known fixed locations, these can be pulled first, significantly speeding up operations such as directory listings that don't require the actual inode's data to be available.
+Similarly so, if a file system is being synchronized, and the super blocks of a file system are being stored in a known pattern or known fixed locations, these can be pulled first, significantly speeding up operations such as directory listings that don't require the actual inode's data to be available.

-Post-copy migration conversly is implemented using asynchronous background push.
+Post-copy migration conversely is implemented using asynchronous background push.
 This push system is started in parallel with the pull system.
 It keeps track of which chunks were written to, de-duplicates remote writes, and periodically writes back these dirty chunks to the remote backend.
 This can significantly improve write performance compared to forwarding writes directly to the remote by being able to catch multiple writes without having to block for at least the RTT until the remote write has finished before continuing to the next write.

 For the managed mount API, the pre- and post-copy live migration paradigms are combined to form a hybrid solution.
-Due to reasons elaborated on in more detail in the discussion section, the managed mount API however is primarly intended for efficiently reading from a remote resource and synching back changes eventually, rather than migrating a resource between two hosts.
+Due to reasons elaborated on in more detail in the discussion section, the managed mount API however is primarily intended for efficiently reading from a remote resource and synching back changes eventually, rather than migrating a resource between two hosts.
 For the migration use case, the migration API, which will be introduced in the following section, provides a better solution by building on similar concepts as the managed mounts API.

 ### Pull-Based Synchronization with Migrations